-WASHINGTON – The Federal Emergency Management Agency (FEMA) announced that federal disaster assistance has been made available to the territory of the U.S. Virgin Islands to supplement territory recovery efforts in the areas affected by Hurricane Maria from September 16, 2017, and continuing.
+WASHINGTON — FEMA announced that federal emergency aid has been made available for the Territory of U.S. Virgin Islands to supplement territory and local recovery efforts in the areas affected by the Coronavirus Disease 2019 (COVID-19) pandemic beginning on January 20, 2020 and continuing.

 William L. Vogel has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Vogel said additional designations may be made at a later date if warranted by the results of damage assessments.
+Additional designations may be made at a later date if requested by the state and warranted by the results of further assessments.